Endermanbugzjfc/ConfigStruct/README.md

 ```
 `$dataFilePath` will be displayed in error messages if there is any.

 The errors will be wrapped and thrown with a [ParseErrorsWrapper](https://github.com/Endermanbugzjfc/ConfigStruct/blob/master/ConfigStruct/src/Endermanbugzjfc/ConfigStruct/ParseErrorsWrapper.php) when calling `copyToObject()`.
-Although it is recommended to catch it, you can still ignore it.
+Although it is recommended to catch it, you can yet ignore it.
 Because the errors can still be displayed well in a PHP uncaught error message.

 You may use `Parse::objectByReflection()` if you don't have an object but instead, its ReflectionClass instance.
 And use `$context->copyToNewObject()` to copy the parsed data to a new object.
 ## Customising error message